-- Website: www.pearsonmylabandmastering.com - Course ID: rivers40941 - Access code can be purchased with new textbook, with eText access, or separately. - Students must register for MyLab using their UWO email address and student number.
+- Website: www.pearsonmylabandmastering.com - Course ID: rivers70426 - Access code with eText access can be purchased from The Book Store at Western, or from the Pearson website during the registration process. - Students must register for MyLab using their UWO email address and student number.
 (Registration instructions are available on OWL.)